 There will be field trips each week of camp on Wednesday and Friday.
-On Wednesdays, some of the students will travel to Yosemite Valley on buses leaving at 8:15am and returning at 4:30pm.
-We will let you know through Remind if your child is going to Yosemite.
+On Wednesdays, the students will travel to Yosemite Valley on buses leaving at 8:15am and returning at 4:30pm.
+We will let you know through Procare if your child is going on the Field Trip.
 On Fridays, the students will go to the Stookey Preserve at Triangle and East Westfall Road.
 Buses will leave MES at 8:30 and return at Noon.